Arezookhalili/Arezookhalili.github.io/_posts/2024-07-01-Predicting-life-Insurance-Premium.md

 For each model, I imported the data in the same way but needed to pre-process the data based on the requirements of each particular algorithm.
 I trained & tested each model, refined each to provide optimal performance, and then measured this predictive performance based on several metrics to give a well-rounded overview of which is best.

 The dataset was split into training and testing sets, ensuring that the model could be evaluated on unseen data.
 The model was trained on the training set, and its performance was evaluated using the testing set.
-Key metrics of R-squared and adjusted R-squared were calculated to assess the model's accuracy.
+Key metric of R-squared was calculated to assess the model's accuracy.

 To further refine the model, cross-validation was performed using KFold, providing a more robust evaluation by splitting the data into multiple folds and ensuring the model's consistency across different subsets of the data.